|

 launched over 50 satellites which are in low earth orbit and provide the

-represents a small, but growing, and vital subset of the communications
+data represents a small, but growing, and vital subset of the communications

 marketplace.
 Given its global reach, the system's ability to transmit voice and